move-coop/parsons/html/_sources/ngpvan.rst.txt

 .. note::
    API Keys
-      - VAN API Keys are required to use this module.
       - API Keys are specific to each committee and state, so you might need many.
       - Not all API Keys are provisioned for all end points.
-You should contact VAN if you need access.
-      - VAN typically offers a cap of free API calls per day.
-API calls which exceed the free limit incurr a cost.
+When requesting API keys, you should specify the endpoints that you need access to.

 .. warning::
    VANIDs
       VANIDs are unique to each state and instance of the VAN.
-VANIDs used for the AV VAN **will not** match those of the SmartVAN.
+VANIDs used for the AV VAN **will not** match those of the SmartVAN or VoteBuilder.

 .. toctree::
 	:maxdepth: 1